mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

 # 4-EMT-correlation-function-in-a-4d-CFT by Mirko Serino

-This is a collection of the files I developed in order to perform and test the explicit calculation of the 4-point function of the stress energy tensor in the free conformal field theory of a scala field in 4 spacetime dimensions.
+This is a collection of the files I developed in order to perform and test the explicit calculation of the 4-point function of the energy-momentum tensor in the free conformal field theory of a scalar field in 4 spacetime dimensions.

-Calculations of the 2 and 3 point functions are detailed as well, in order to provide a framework in which the reader can familiarize with the tools employes and with the ideas underpinning the calculations and their tests, if she/he is not yet familiar with them.
+Calculations of the 2 and 3 point functions are detailed as well, in order to provide a framework in which the reader can familiarize with the tools employed and with the ideas underpinning the calculations and their tests, if she/he is not yet familiar with them.

-Some of the calculations can be quite time consuming and that the numerical checks of the Ward identities for the 4 point function requires your computer to have least 25 GB of memory at its disposal in order not to crush.
+Some of the calculations can be quite time consuming and the numerical checks of the Ward identities for the 4 point function requires your computer to have least 25 GB of memory at its disposal in order not to crush.

 Mathematica (version 10.1 or higher).